spudtrooper/spudtrooper.github.io/articles/fromcurltogo/index.md

 You want to create a Go RPC API to someone else's REST API or website--here are a couple examples: [github.com/spudtrooper/gettr](https://github.com/spudtrooper/gettr) & [github.com/spudtrooper/scplanner](https://github.com/spudtrooper/scplanner).

 For every endpoint you'll create a function that performs one or more HTTP requests.
 You'll ultimately like to expose the smallest interface possible to your function and you need to figure out what this interface is.
-This interface will contain (1) values that control how the function behaves (e.g. `debug bool` to control whether you output debugging information) and (2) values that go directly go into the remote request (e.g. if the endpoint requires you to suppply an `id int` URL parameter, you'll probably want `id int` on the function interface).
+This interface will contain (1) values that control how the function behaves (e.g. `debug bool` to control whether you output debugging information) and (2) values that go directly go into the remote request (e.g. if the endpoint requires you to supply an `id int` URL parameter, you'll probably want `id int` on the function interface).

 (1) is up to you and not dependent on the remote site.
 To figure out (2) you'll need to figure out how to construct the RPC, including:

-* The path of the URL to request (this is easy)
+* Path of the URL to request (this is easy)
-* The parameters to set on the URL
+* Parameters to set on the URL
-* The headers of thq request
+* Headers
     * in particular, cookies
-* The request body
+* Request body

 The solution presented below aims to ease the pain of (2).